h4ckyou/h4ckyou.github.io/posts/ctf/bsides_nairaobi/writeup.md

 - Buffer overflow
 - Format string bug

 There's a buffer overflow because it reads in at most 256 bytes of input which is stored in a buffer that can only hold up 136 bytes giving us an extra 120 bytes to write.
-And the format string bug exists because it prints out our input without using a format specify
+And the format string bug exists because it prints out our input without using a format specifier

 So what now?